 An increasing issue within all workplaces is the subject of stress.
 Stress can affect different people in different ways.
 The causes of stress can vary greatly.
-Managers are encouraged to be aware of the possible causes and to take action to reduce the likelihood that employees will become stressed.
-Suitable measures are also to be in place to enable anyone suffering from stress related symptoms to receive appropriate help and assistance.
-Further information can be obtained via the School's Human Resources Department (HR).
+Line managers are encouraged to be aware of possible causes and to take action to reduce the